saha0073/Multi-Agent-Collaboration-Langgraph/README.md

 ## Overview

-A sophisticated multi-agent system built with LangGraph that combines research and visualization capabilities.
+A sophisticated end-to-end multi-agent system built with LangGraph that combines research and visualization capabilities.
 The system uses specialized agents (Researcher and Chart Generator) working together to analyze data and create visualizations, demonstrating the power of agent collaboration in handling complex queries.

 ## 🚀 Demo